Frequently Asked Questions

 How is a student classified as ELL?

-When a student registers for school at Springfield Public Schools, parents/guardians are asked to complete a Home Language Survey.
-If the survey indicates a language other than English is spoken in the home or is used by the student, they are screened to determine if additional English language support is needed in order to help ensure academic success in an English-speaking school environment.
+When a student registers for school at Springfield Public Schools, parents/guardians are asked to complete language questions on the online application.
+If the questions indicate a language other than English is spoken or understood by the student, the student is screened to determine if additional English language support is needed in order to help ensure academic success in an English-speaking school environment.
 If the student qualifies for services, he or she is identified as an English Language Learner (ELL).

 My child was tested.
 Why?

-If a “yes” is answered on the Home Language Survey, state and federal law mandate that the student be given a test of English proficiency.
-This screening determines the students' eligibility to receive English language support services.
+On the online application, if a second language is indicated as being spoken or used by the student, state and federal law mandate that the student be given a test of English proficiency.
+This screening determines the student's eligibility to receive English language support services.

 Is parent permission required for language proficiency testing?